Garjy/zurich_station_display/README.md

 ### Find Your Station

-The default station "Mannessplatz" may not exist.
+The default station "Paradplatz" may not exist.
 Use the station finder tool:

 ```bash
 python3 find_station.py "your station name"